paulbousquet/MPsurprise/README.md

 (more coming soon)

-If you feel so inclined, here's a biblatex entry for a forthcoming WP to cite
+If you feel so inclined, here's a bibtex entry for a forthcoming WP to cite

 ```
 @unpublished{BousquetPuzzles,